ProjectEvergreen/create-evergreen-app/README.md

 And of course, nods and kudos go out to the maintainers of [Create React App](https://github.com/facebook/create-react-app) (CRA) and Pascal Shlip (@thepassle) of [Create Lit App](https://github.com/thepassle/create-lit-app) for the inspiration.

-Thank you to all of you!
+Thank you, to all of you!

 #### Under Development
 This repo and Project Evergreen itself are still young and maturing rapidly.
 The Project Evergreen GitHub organization [project tracker](https://github.com/ProjectEvergreen/project-evergreen/projects) captures the high level goals and next steps, with plans to keep adding those lessons learned as features and improvements to this repo.